KVPraneeth/Machine-Coding/README.md

 This repository contains a collection of mini-projects commonly encountered in machine coding rounds of technical interviews.
 Each project is designed to assess problem-solving skills, code structure, and best practices in software development.

 ## Structure ##
 Each mini-project has its own dedicated repository within this parent repository.
 You can explore them individually to understand their implementation.
+The mini - projects are stored as submodules in git.
+Hence their deployments are independent of each other.

 ## Purpose ##
 * To practice and improve coding skills for machine coding interview rounds.